 As part of gaining this deep understanding into your organization, you will want to get to know your organization as a whole, including your different departments and their unique IT needs.
 This will include interviews with key stakeholders, building documentation, and minimizing impact on your business.

-By learning from stakeholders and developing a greater understanding of your organization, you can plan outage windows that minimize impact on day-to-day business and make better recommendations on what pieces to move.
+By learning from stakeholders and developing a greater understanding of your organization, you can plan outage windows that minimize the impact on day-to-day business and make better recommendations on what pieces to move.

 If you’ve chosen to work with a managed service partner, you’ll need to give your partner more than what you think they have to know to achieve the above goals.
 That’s only possible with greater integration into your organization.

 Think about after the migration

 The work doesn’t stop when your migration is complete.
 This is an ongoing process as your organization and it's needs evolve.

 What’s your plan for adding capacity as your organization grows?
 Do you have a contingency plan in case one of your environments suffers an outage?
 If you’re working with a managed service partner, have you thought about how your relationship with them will move forward after the migration is complete?
 Do they offer their own private cloud for hosting your data?